top of page

 Unity Hall in the early 1900's

-There have been several upgrades along the way, including the installation of heating and air conditioning systems, a kitchen with commercial grade appliances, and technical sound and lighting equipment suitable for most performances.
-But to fully appreciate it, from its two charming old-world first floor parlors to the all-mahogany 150 seat Landecker Theater with its tall bowed ceiling, you just have to see it for yourself.
-Musicians that play the Hall consider it a truly special place to perform.
-Audience members treasure it too, a fact reflected in the Hall's perennial strong showing in the SAMMY's (Syracuse Area Music Awards) People's Choice Best Venue voting.
+Several upgrades have been made along the way, including the installation of heating and air conditioning systems, a kitchen with commercial grade appliances, and technical sound and lighting equipment suitable for top-notch performances.
+Musicians who playe the Hall consider it a truly special place to perform.
+Audience members treasure it too, a fact reflected in the Hall's recognition in the Syracuse Area Music Awards (SAMMY'S) as one of the best venues to enjoy live music.

 _MG_7815-Edit-2.jpg